 - The potential of rising interest rates if the loan has an adjustable rate

 - Not being able to afford the principal payment when it becomes due

 - A possible prepayment penalty if the borrower refinances the loan before it’s due

 - The possibility that the property won’t appreciate as quickly as anticipated, which could leave the homeowner owing more than the property is worth

 “There’s the risk of finding yourself underwater if the market was to dip.
-Interest only loans are a poor idea for long-term, cash flow rentals in a slowly appreciating market.” – Jeff Miller, Realtor & Investor, AE Home Group
+Interest-only loans are a poor idea for long-term cash flow rentals in a slowly appreciating market.” – Jeff Miller, Realtor & Investor, AE Home Group

-Interest Only Mortgage vs. Principal & Interest Mortgage
+Interest Only Mortgages vs. Principal & Interest Mortgages

 An interest only mortgage differs from a principal and interest mortgage in that it only requires the borrower to pay off the interest on the loan.
 This is paid for a set amount of time until the principal becomes due.
 A mortgage calculator is a helpful tool to use when comparing mortgage payments.

 A principal and interest mortgage is a more widely used financing tool.
 It’s less risky because no balloon payment will become due.
 The borrower pays both the principal and interest in each mortgage payment.
 In the beginning, most of the payment goes towards the interest, but as time goes on, more of the monthly payment will be applied towards the principal.